arccoza/postcss-if-media/README.md

-A PostCSS plugin to inline media queries with CSS properties.
+A PostCSS plugin to inline or nest media queries with CSS properties.